Improving the local business environment

 More recently in Western Australia, the Small Business Development Corporation has developed the Small Business Friendly Local Governments initiative to recognise local government authorities that are committed to actively supporting small businesses in their local area.
 Local governments are encouraged to sign a Small Business Friendly Local Governments Charter to show they have committed to work with, and support, small business.
 For an example of the Charter see the Small Business Friendly Local Governments Charter for the Town of Victoria Park.

-Some of the local government initiatives encouraged by the Corporation include:
+Some of the local government initiatives designed to improve the local business environment that the Corporation encourage include: